-- 3.1 The insulation is delivered to site shrink-wrapped in polythene packs, bearing the manufacturer's and product identification and batch numbers. - 3.2 The other components are delivered to site in the quantities and packaging as listed in Table 2.
+- 3.1 The insulation is delivered to site shrink-wrapped in polythene packs bearing the manufacturer's and product identification and batch numbers. - 3.2 Components are delivered in the quantities and packages listed in Table 2.
 Each package carries the manufacturer's and product identification and batch number.
 The basecoat and render finish also include the BBA logo incorporating the number of this Certificate.